 Does the thought of event cancellation or the non-appearance of a key performer bring out a cold sweat?
 With the increasingly unpredictable weather, terrorist threats and travel disruption, arts and entertainment companies are shoring themselves up with Cancellation Insurance and Cast and Crew Insurance (see also Cancellation Insurance for Artist Managers).

 Cancellation cover replaces lost revenue and reimburses expenditure incurred from an event which is necessarily and unavoidably postponed, abandoned, cancelled, curtailed or relocated in circumstances beyond your control.

-With Cancellation and Non-Appearance Insurance you can protect income that depends on the event going ahead, or just cover specific costs such as venue hire, artist accommodation, travel and marketing.
+With Non-Appearance and Cancellation Insurance you can protect income that depends on the event going ahead, or just cover specific costs such as venue hire, artist accommodation, travel and marketing.
 Even if it's a free event with no ticket revenue at stake, Cancellation Insurance can cover incurred expenditure.

-You can also extend your cover to include:
+You can also extend your Event Cancellation Insurance cover to include:

 Pre-existing medical conditions, lack of interest/ticket sales, and financial insolvency of the parties are standard exclusions - and pencilled dates without contracts or letters of agreement cannot be claimed.

 Question: Do you know your legal obligations regarding ticket refunds?
 Do you have an explicit policy in place - and is it appropriate?

 Find out more about Cancellation cover and what to consider with our guide on How to...Avoid the Top 6 Cancellation Blunders.

 How much does it cost?